DoganM95/SJ1-Touch-Module/README.md

 ### On SJ1 mainboard

+- Pull out the mainboard from its housing (buttons will fall off)
 - Cover the display with e.g. capton tape
 - Remove the power mosfet (Q1) from the SJ1 pcb
 - On the top side of the touch pcb, flatten the tip holding pads, by removing solder